 Humans across cultures are drawn to the mystery of horizons.
 This impulse has led to perilous voyages across land, oceans, and into outer space, but it has yet to unlock the secrets of the ultimate boundary: the cosmological horizon, or the edge of the observable universe.

 As the name implies, the observable universe is everything that humans can see from Earth with our increasingly sophisticated observatories.
 As our astronomical vision has improved over the centuries, we’ve discovered that gazing into space is also a form of time travel to the past.
 If you look at a star like Sirius, which is eight light years away, you are seeing an image of it eight years ago, when the starlight hitting your eye left it.
-The further away an object in space is, the more distant in time it is as well, and so the light from stars that died long before our planet was born continues to reach Earth.
+The farther away an object in space is, the more distant in time it is as well, and so the light from stars that died long before our planet was born continues to reach Earth.

 Such dazzling vistas are enough to keep humans busy with new discoveries as long as we exist.
 That said, the observable universe that surrounds us is absolutely infinitesimal compared to the dimensions of the broader universe—which may, in fact, be infinite.

 This is the part of the universe labeled 'there be dragons'

 There are limits to how far back we can directly look in time due to the glare of the cosmic microwave background (CMB), the oldest light in the universe, which shone when the universe was about 400,000 years old.
 There are also limits to how far we can look into space due to the cosmological horizon, a boundary that cleaves the observable universe from the unseen expanse outside of it.

 What might lie beyond our sight, in the vast unobservable universe?
 Could it contain exotic physics, new worlds, or even alien lifeforms?
 And will this hidden realm remain out of reach forever?
 Read on, but beware—this is the part of the universe labeled “there be dragons.”